Jump to the content of the page

 Contact us

-What do I look for when choosing a tensile testing machine?
+What do I look for when choosing a tensile tester?

-After quality, reliability of test results, cost, and application, many other factors should be taken into consideration when choosing your machine:
+In addition to the quality, reliability of the test results, cost and application, there are many other factors that should be considered when choosing your device:

-• Flexibility – the ability to test a wide range of materials in a wide load range, the integration and easy change between accessories specifically designed for individual industry standards, types of material and applications, the option to operate the machine with or without a PC, and the mechanical modularity that allows for expansion and adaptation of your machine using many available test fixtures and specimen grips, all contribute to the overall flexibility of your testing machine.
+• Flexibility - the ability to test a wide range of materials over a wide load range, the integration and ease of changing between accessories designed specifically for individual industry standards, material types and applications, the option to operate the machine with or without a PC and the mechanical modularity that allows your machine to be expanded and customized with many available test tools and specimen holders all contribute to the overall flexibility of your testing machine.

-• Safety – the safety of your tensile tester is imperative and extends from the implementation of physical safety features such as external safety doors, safety enclosures, safety interlocks and limit switches to software system monitoring and user management.
+• Safety - the safety of your tensile testers is imperative and extends from the implementation of physical safety features such as external safety doors, safety enclosures, safety interlocks and limit switches to software-based system monitoring and user management.
 ZwickRoell is dedicated to designing our testing systems with operator and machine safety at the forefront.

-• Ease of use – the key is to choose a testing system that is both sophisticated by design and operability, while at the same time allowing operators to easily install test fixtures, set up test configurations, implement test programs, run tests, and interpret results.
+• Ease of use - the key is to choose a testing system that is both sophisticated in design and ease of use, while allowing operators to easily install test fixtures, set up test configurations, implement test programs, perform tests and evaluate results.

-• Adaptability – market developments and standard requirements are always evolving.
-When deciding on a tensile tester, you should make sure that your machine is able to adapt to these changes - from accessories and fixtures to the electronics and software programs.
+• Adaptability - market developments and standard requirements are constantly evolving.
+When deciding on a tensile testing machine, you should make sure that your machine is able to adapt to these changes—from accessories and fixtures to the electronics and software programs.

-• Software – testing software is intended to make the testing process easier for the operator and ensure uniform and standard-compliant test configurations.
-Our testing software is designed with the user and laboratory workflow in mind.
+• Software - the testing software is designed to simplify the testing process for the operator and ensure uniform and standard-compliant test configurations.
+Our testing software has been developed with the user and laboratory workflow in mind.

-• Standards library – our testing software includes over 600 standard test programs, which allows you to select the right standard-compliant program for your application, simplifying test setup and configuration, and ultimately saving you time and effort and reducing the possibility of errors.
-For tests that go beyond the standard or for the ability to freely configure the test sequence of your machine, our software offers pre-prepared master test programs.
+• Standards library – our testing software contains over 600 standard test programs that allow you to select the right standards-compliant program for your application, simplifying test setup and configuration and ultimately saving you time and effort and reducing the possibility of errors.
+Our software offers pre-designed master test programs for tests that go beyond the standard or for the option of freely configuring the test sequence for your machine.

 • Intelligent wizard – an intelligent wizard guides the user through the test configuration.
-Data is automatically checked for plausibility.
+The data is automatically checked for plausibility.

-• Reports – whether they are simple or customized, our software allows you to define reports with virtually unlimited possibilities along with the option to save, export, and print.
+• Data analysis - whether simple or customized, our software allows you to define reports with virtually unlimited possibilities, along with the option to save, export and print.

-• Automation - there is an increasing rate in the use of automation in materials testing, especially since even the smallest disruptions can alter measured values.
+• Automation - the use of automation in materials testing is increasing, especially as even the smallest disturbances can change the measured values.
 ZwickRoell offers a wide range of possibilities for automation in materials testing.
-Testing systems range from efficient automation of small series tests using collaborating robots in the lab to fully automated testing laboratories that work around the clock.
+The testing systems range from efficient automation of small series tests with collaborating robots in the laboratory to fully automated test laboratories that work around the clock.

-• Aftermarket support – ZwickRoell provides individually tailored services and support throughout the entire lifecycle of our testing machine.
+• Service and support - ZwickRoell offers customized services and support throughout the entire life cycle of your testing machines.
 We provide expert calibration services, preventive maintenance and inspection, training courses, machine relocation services, qualification services, a hotline and customer support and guaranteed spare parts availability for at least 10 years after a product has been discontinued.

-• Company stability – ZwickRoell history dates back more than 160 years.
-We proudly stand on a solid foundation of 187 product and industry experts, 347 service employees, 80,000,000 tests performed by our machines annually.
+• Corporate stability - ZwickRoell’s history dates back more than 160 years.
+We proudly stand on a solid foundation of 187 product and industry experts, 347 service employees and 80,000,000 tests performed by our machines annually.

 Frequently asked questions